Ghostface (Scream): Films

 Stu Macher (left) and Billy Loomis, the original Ghostface killers.

 Ghostface first appears in the opening scene of Scream (1996).
 The character, voiced by Roger L. Jackson, calls and taunts teenager Casey Becker (Drew Barrymore) with horror clichés and trivia questions, before murdering her boyfriend Steve Orth (Kevin Patrick Walls) and then her.
 The identity has been adopted by the primary antagonists of each successive film to conceal their identities, prior to being revealed in each film's final act.

 In the original Scream, the identity is used by a killer stalking the fictional town of Woodsboro, California.
 After the murder spree begins, Sidney Prescott (Neve Campbell) begins receiving taunting and threatening phone calls from Ghostface, who claims knowledge of her mother Maureen Prescott (Lynn McRee)'s brutal rape and murder, one year prior to the events of the film, a murder that was blamed on Cotton Weary (Liev Schreiber).
 The Ghostface disguise allows suspicion to fall on many people, including Sidney's boyfriend, Billy Loomis (Skeet Ulrich); her father, Neil Prescott (Lawrence Hecht); her friend, Randy Meeks (Jamie Kennedy); and her schoolmate, Stu Macher (Matthew Lillard).
-Ghostface is revealed in the finale as both Billy and Stu (acting on behalf of Sidneys' brother Roman Bridger), who reveal that they murdered Sidney's mother and framed Cotton.
-Billy cites his motivation as abandonment by his mother, brought about by his father's affair with Maureen, while Stu cites "peer pressure".
+Ghostface is revealed in the finale as both Billy and Stu, who reveal that they murdered Sidney's mother and framed Cotton.
+Billy cites his motivation as abandonment by his mother, brought about by his father's affair with Maureen, while Stu initially claims he embarked on the spree for fun, but later ultimately cites "peer pressure".
 As the two killers reveal their plan to frame Sidney's father for their killing spree, reporter Gale Weathers (Courteney Cox) suddenly appears and attempts to shoot them with their gun, only for Billy to knock her out and prepare to kill her.
-However, he suddenly realises that while Gale was engaging them, Sidney managed to escape.
+However, he and Stu suddenly realize that while Gale was engaging them, Sidney managed to escape.
 Sidney ultimately turns the tables against Billy and Stu, temporarily adopting the Ghostface persona herself to taunt them with a phone call, revealing that she called the police on them and thus foiled their plan to get away with their killing spree, leaving the two killers shocked, horrified, and enraged.
 Briefly dressing up as Ghostface, Sidney attacks and knocks out Billy with an umbrella and then engages in a fight with Stu, ultimately killing him by dropping a television on his head.
-Gale shoots Billy to stop him from killing Sidney, who then finishes Billy off with a bullet to the head, citing the fact that "They ALWAYS come back," a common horror cliché, and now her catchphrase.
-This is most likely one of the many tropes taught to her by Randy Meeks, who is obsessed with horror and openly lists these clichés earlier in the film during a party.
+Gale shoots Billy to stop him from killing Sidney, who then finishes Billy off with a bullet to the head, citing the fact that "They ALWAYS come back," a common horror cliché, and one of the many tropes taught to her by Randy Meeks, who is obsessed with horror and openly listed these clichés earlier in the film during a party.